infinum/frontend-handbook/Angular/Angular guidelines and best practices/Assets & caching.md

 }));
 ```

 This change will actually force re-validation for `index.html`, JS and CSS chunks as well, not only the `assets/` directory.
-This is ok, you could even disable output hashing of chunk files.

 Keep in mind that if there is a proxy in front of the Node.js SSR server, it should also be configured to handle these caching headers correctly.